zowe/docs-site/docs/user-guide/install-zos.md

     - z/OS desktop apps has three ports for each of its explorer apps

-    - The zlux-server has two ports: the HTTPS port used by the Zowe Application Server, and an HTTP port that is used by the ZSS Server.
+    - The Zowe App Server has two ports: the HTTPS port used by the Zowe Application Server, and an HTTP port that is used by the ZSS Server.

     **Example:**